-Continuing Enrollee: a woman who was enrolled in the FPW program as of July 1, 2014, but who first enrolled prior to the current study period based on the Aid Category Effective Date.
-This includes a woman who has a Family Planning (FP) Aid Category Code in the Medicaid Eligibility file and whose eligibility period falls within the study period by any given day or spans of days regardless of the Aid Category Effective Date.
+Continuing Enrollee: a woman who was enrolled in the Family Planning Waiver (FPW) program as of July 1, 2015 for DY18 and July 1, 2016 for DY19, but who first enrolled prior to the current study period based on the Aid Category Effective Date.
+This includes a woman who has a Family Planning (FP) Aid Category Code in the Medicaid Eligibility file and whose eligibility period falls within the study period by any given day or span of days regardless of the Aid Category Effective Date.

-Continuing Enrollee Non-Participant: a woman who has a Family Planning (FP) Aid Category in the Medicaid Eligibility file and whose eligibility period falls within the study period but whose initial enrollment in the FPW was prior to July 1, 2014 based on the Aid Category Effective Date and who has not received any paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.
+Continuing Enrollee Non-Participant: a woman who has a Family Planning (FP) Aid Category in the Medicaid Eligibility file and whose eligibility period falls within the study period but whose initial enrollment in the FPW was prior to July 1, 2015 for DY18 and July 1, 2016 for DY19 based on the Aid Category Effective Date and who has not received any paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.

-Continuing Enrollee Participant: a woman who has a Family Planning (FP) Aid Category Code in the Medicaid Eligibility file and whose eligibility period falls within the study period but whose initial enrollment in the FPW was prior to July 1, 2014 based on the Aid Category Effective Date and has who received at least one paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.
+Continuing Enrollee Participant: a woman who has a Family Planning (FP) Aid Category Code in the Medicaid Eligibility file and whose eligibility period falls within the study period but whose initial enrollment in the FPW was prior to July 1, 2015 for DY18 and July 1, 2016 for DY19 based on the Aid Category Effective Date and who has received at least one paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.

-Demonstration Year (DY): the number of years since implementation of the Family Planning Waiver Program
+Demonstration Year (DY): the period for which the Family Planning Waiver was approved (i.e. state fiscal year)

-Demonstration Year (DY) 17: represents the state fiscal year of July 1, 2014 to June 30, 2015 Demonstration Year (DY) 18: represents the state fiscal year of July 1, 2015 to June 30, 2016 Department of Health (DOH) frontline staff: Health care staff who work on the frontlines of FPW program services in DOH clinics, including DOH staff who interact directly with women between the ages of 14 and 55 years of age potentially eligible for FPW services.
+Demonstration Year (DY) 17: represents the state fiscal year of July 1, 2014 to June 30, 2015 Demonstration Year (DY) 18: represents the state fiscal year of July 1, 2015 to June 30, 2016 Demonstration Year (DY) 19: represents the state fiscal year of July 1, 2016 to June 30, 2017 Department of Health (DOH) frontline staff: Health care staff who work on the frontlines of FPW program services in DOH clinics, including DOH staff who interact directly with women between the ages of 14 and 55 years of age potentially eligible for FPW services.